Solving Stable Matching Problems Using Answer Set Programming

 pre-print, post-print (with 12 month embargo)

 De Clercq, S.; Schockaert, S.; De Cock, Martine; and Nowe, A., "Solving Stable Matching Problems Using Answer Set Programming" (2016).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 5.